 If you haven’t done so already, you might consider creating a Discord server, forum, or wiki for your game.

 Invite your players to it.
-Use it to collect new ideas, help new players, announce events, or just hang out and shoot the shit.
+Use it to collect new ideas, welcome new players, help newbies, announce events, or just hang out and shoot the shit.
 Be a community.

 Support other games you enjoy and find ways to collaborate.